ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > [!warning]
 >
-> - Some virtual routing appliances such as pfSense use CARP to provide high availability
+> - Some virtual routing appliances such as pfSense use CARP to provide high availability.
-> - VMs that use CARP will need “Promiscuous Mode” enabled in the security settings of a portgroup
+> - VMs that use CARP will need “Promiscuous Mode” enabled in the security settings of a portgroup.
-> - Customers can enable this setting themselves on the vRack vDS on the destination vDC
+> - Customers can enable this setting themselves on the vRack vDS on the destination vDC.
-> - However, if promiscuous mode needs to be enabled on the “VM Network” portgroup in the new vDC, please open a ticket with OVH support before migration to ensure connectivity remains during migration
+> - However, if promiscuous mode needs to be enabled on the “VM Network” portgroup in the new vDC, please open a ticket with OVHcloud support before migration to ensure connectivity remains during migration.
 >

 ##### **1.7 Veeam backup configuration**